Glitched-Manual/Udacity-FSND-Capstone-Rainforest/README.md

 POST `/users`

-- creates a new user.
+- Creates a new user.
-- requires `name`(string) to be passed as json for the request.
+- Requires `name`(string) to be passed as json for the request.
+- Requires the `post:users` permission.

 sample request: